Andy Goldwasser Quoted in Lorain Morning Journal Regarding $700,000 Settlement

 Complex Litigation: Building on the successes of In re Sulzer MDL (a $1 billion settlement), In re Vioxx MDL (a $5 billion settlement) and In re Welding Fume MDL, Mr. Ciano is currently representing a national client base in In re Yaz and DePuy MDL’s.

-Other: When not practicing law, Phil works with youth sports at Gesu School and sits on the Boards of New York technology company, Incentient, Mentor Lake Catholic High School and Canterbury Heritage Foundation.
+Other: When not practicing law, Phil works with youth sports at Gesu School as well as teaching Public School Religion (“PSR”) to elementary students there.
+He sits on the Boards of New York technology company, Incentient, Mentor Lake Catholic High School and Canterbury Heritage Foundation.